Digital ethics and the goals of the UN

 In the last two years, the return of economic activity has meant that both the formal and informal economy have seen a strong recovery.
 However, the informal part of the labor market showed stronger recovery in relative terms, causing the IES to present growth in the period, more than offsetting the drop that occurred in the pandemic.

-In order to understand this topic in more depth, ETCO (Brazilian Institute of Competition Ethics) and IBRE/ FGV, developed an index to monitor the shadow economy, providing an indicator of the evolution of informal activities.
+In order to understand this topic in more depth, ETCO (Brazilian Institute of Ethics in Competition) and IBRE/FGV have developed a index for monitoring shadow economy providing an indicator of the evolution of informal activities.
 Shadow economy is defined as the production of goods and services not reported to the government, deliberately, to: evade taxes; evading social security contributions; circumvent compliance with labor laws and regulations; avoid costs arising from the rules applicable to each activity.

 The index starts in 2003, with the highest value of the historical series, around 21% of the Brazilian GDP.
 Between 2003 and 2014, in the period of strong expansion of formal employment, the Underground Economy Index showed a strong downward trend, reaching its lowest value in 2014 (16,1%).
 Since then, as a result of the 2015/2016 crisis, the index has shown an upward trend, interrupted by the COVID 19 crisis.
 The normalization of economic activity signals a further increase in the index.